movestore/movestore.github.io/create_app.md

 **File `sdk.R`**: is the Software Development Kit that will execute the App.
 Run/Source this script and the App will be executed.
 The results will be saved under the path stated in `OUTPUT_FILE=` in the `.env` file, and in case of a Shiny App, the UI will open.

+#### Dealing with passwords
-**Dealing with passwords**: some Apps require passwords, usernames, personal API keys, etc that one does not want to share and make pubic.
+Some Apps require passwords, usernames, personal API keys, etc that one does not want to share and make public.
 Specially when developing Apps and making the code public on GitHub, it is important to not accidentally publish these personal passwords.
 Here are the steps to automatically use your personal passwords, without them being visible to anyone by accident:

 1. Make sure that your R function contains the arguments referring to the needed passwords, usernames, etc: